Durkh/Dotfiles/ReadMe.md

-Here in this repo I have my Arch i3 dotfiles
+Here in this repo I have my Arch i3 dotfiles:

 #Dotfiles